CristianDavideConte/universalSmoothScroll/docs/Installation.md

 </html>
 ```

-The scripts will auto-initialize themselves and you can now start using the Universal Smooth Scroll API.
+All the scripts will auto-initialize themselves once imported so you can start using the Universal Smooth Scroll API straight away.

 ---